zapta/serial_packets_py/README.md

 ```

+> ***NOTE:***  Variable length string and data can be encoded as a byte count followed by the byte themselves. .

 Deserialization methods:

 ```python
 v = read_uint8()    # Read a single byte unsigned integer value v = read_uint16(v)  # Read a two byte unsigned integer value v = read_uint32(v)  # Read a four byte unsigned integer value v = read_bytes(v)   # Read an arbitrary number of bytes
 ```

-NOTE: If any of the read methods encounter an error, it returns None
- and sets the read error flag of the PacketData.
-A read methods
+> ***NOTE:***  If any of the read methods encounter an error, it returns None and sets the internal read error flag of the PacketData, which
-fails when there is and insufficient number of bytes left to read or
-when the read error flag is already set when it's called.
+will force all future read methods to fail as well..

 Deserialization control methods:

 ```python
 bytes_read() -> int            # Returns number of bytes returned so far. bytes_left_to_read() -> int    # Returns the count of data bytes that have not been read yet.